 Gene ID: 8290 Swiss Prot: Q16695

-A synthetic peptide corresponding to the amino terminus of histone H4 in which Arg3 is mono-methylated.
+A synthetic methylated peptide corresponding to residues surrounding K20 of human histone H4

 Human Mouse Rat